 Woodrow Wilson entered office at the pinnacle of the women’s suffrage movement in 1913.
 Many historians say that President Wilson’s support for women’s suffrage was lukewarm at best, but the president, remembered by many as a moral crusader dedicated to the fervent ideals that intend to make the world a better place, did undergo an ethical metamorphosis after which he lent his support to women’s suffragists and actively fought on their behalf.

-In 1917, suffragist picketed outside of the White House demanding Wilson’s support extend beyond what they deemed as mere lip service for the cause.
-While at first largely peaceful, the protests later turned violent resulting in the detention of several women who then protested their incarceration with hunger strikes.
-Wilson was appalled when he discovered that many of these women were being force fed in the prison and finally stepped in toward the fight for women’s enfranchisement, finally joining his daughter, leading suffragist Jessie Woodrow Wilson Sayre.
+Wilson was appalled when he discovered that many of the women prisoners had gone on a hunger strike and were being force fed in the prison.
+He finally stepped in toward the fight for women’s enfranchisement, joining his daughter, leading suffragist Jessie Woodrow Wilson Sayre.

 Wilson’s voice proved unequivocal in the ultimate passing of the 19th amendment.
 In a 1918 speech before the Congress, Wilson – for the first time in his time in office – publically endorsed women’s rights to vote.
 Realizing the vitality of women during the First World War, President Wilson asked Congress, “We have made partners of the women in this war… Shall we admit them only to a partnership of suffering and sacrifice and toil and not to a partnership of privilege and right?”